 A notary is on-site for those who need their advance directive notarized.
 There is no charge for this service.

 Your Rights as a Patient

-All adults in hospitals, skilled nursing facilities, and healthcare settings have certain rights.
+All adults in hospitals and healthcare settings have certain rights.
 For example, you have a right to confidentiality of your personal and medical records and to know what treatment you will receive.

 The law is intended to increase your control over medical treatment decisions.
 Be mindful, however, that state laws governing advance directives do differ.
 The healthcare provider is required to give you information about the laws with respect to advance directives for the state in which the provider is located.
 If you reside in another state, you may wish to gather information about your state laws from another source such as the office of the state attorney general.

 Generally, an advance directive is a written document you prepare stating how you want medical decisions made if you lose the ability to make decisions for yourself.
 The two most commonly prepared advance directives are: